albertodemichelis/squirrel/doc/source/reference/api/object_manipulation.rst

     :remarks: Only works on tables and arrays.

 pops a key from the stack and performs a get operation on the object at position idx in the stack, without employing delegation or metamethods.

-.. _sq_rawnewmember:

-.. c:function:: SQRESULT sq_rawnewmember(HSQUIRRELVM v, SQInteger idx, SQBool bstatic)

-    :param HSQUIRRELVM v: the target VM
-    :param SQInteger idx: index of the target table in the stack
-    :param SQBool bstatic: if SQTrue creates a static member.
-    :returns: a SQRESULT
-    :remarks: it only works on classes.

-pops a key and a value from the stack and performs a new slot operation on the class that is at position idx in the stack; if the slot does not exist it will be created.